-“cake” or “pizza” – are these your children’s favourite foods as well?
+“Cake” or “pizza” – are these your children’s favourite foods as well?
 Lots of children like fast food and sweet things.
-This is fine, as long as they only indulge in fast food occasionally and their eating habits otherwise include a healthy variety of different sorts of foods.
+This is fine, as long as they only indulge in fast food occasionally and their eating habits otherwise include a healthy variety of different sorts of foods to get a balanced diet for kids.
 The research institute for children’s nutrition (FKE) has therefore developed the “Optimised Balanced Diet”.

 A balanced, varied diet is the cornerstone for healthy growth and your children’s healthy development.
 The “Optimised Balanced Diet” takes this into account.
 It corresponds to the latest scientific findings and translates them into child-appropriate recommendations.

 Three simple rules from the optimised balanced diet make it easy to make the best food choices.
 By using this, you can make sure your children get the essential nutrients they need.

 Fill up on cereals, fruit and vegetables

 Plant-derived foods and drinks together form the nutritional base, as shown by the Nutritional Pyramid.This is because vegetables, salad and fruit such as, for example, our “NESTLÉ ALETE Früchtchen”, contain virtually no fat and calories, but all the more vitamin

 Selected nutrients found in the outer layers of cereal grains